Skip to Main Content

 To minimize the chances of your pet choking in the future, make sure to keep an eye on anything that could be a potential choking hazard.

 Generally, dog and cat food is formulated with the animal's size in mind, but it's always a good idea to monitor them when they are eating anyway.
-If your pet is prone to gobbling down their food at an alarming rate you may
+If your pet is prone to gobbling down their food at an alarming rate, you may want to purchase a pet food puzzle to help slow them down.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.